Positioning Sling – Bariatric

 Units of Measurement: Each

-• Transfer a patient from a bed to trolley
+- Transfer a patient from a bed to a trolley

-• Lift a patient while the bed sheets are changed
+- Lift a patient while bed sheets are changed

 Although this is designed for bariatric people, it is also very useful for patients who weigh well under the maximum weight of 500kg / 1,100lb.

 The suggested method below is a guide only.
-Your Manual Handling Trainer may alter our guide for individual patients, staff or the type of Hanger/Spreader Bar.
+Your manual handling trainer may alter this guide for individual patients, staff, or the type of hoist/spreader bar.

-Place the Positioning Sling on the empty bed with the Red Webbing at the head end of the bed.
-There is red stitching sewn at both ends of the Positioning Sling, indicating the middle of the Sling.
-To position the Sling under the patient:
+Place the Positioning Sling on the empty bed with the red webbing at the head end of the bed.
+There is red stitching sewn at both ends of the Positioning Sling indicating the centre of the sling.
+To position the sling under the patient:

-Adjust the length of the Lifting Straps to suit the Hanger Bar and the size of the patient.
-All the Lifting Straps should have the same tension.
-After doing this adjustment, you may not need to change it again unless the Hoist or patient are different.
-When first lifting, make sure all the Straps are lifting equally and if necessary, make some more adjustments.
-Remember to make sure the patient’s head is held correctly and is comfortable.
-Some facilities may place a pillow under the head, so it is lifted up by the Sling.
-It is more comfortable if the patient crosses their arms on their chest when lifting.
+Adjust the length of the lifting straps to suit the spreader bar and the size of the patient.
+All lifting straps should have equal tension.
+After initial adjustment, further changes may not be required unless the hoist or patient changes.
+On first lift, ensure all straps are bearing weight evenly and adjust if necessary.
+Ensure the patient’s head is supported and comfortable.
+Some facilities may place a pillow under the head so it is supported by the sling.
+It is often more comfortable if the patient crosses their arms over their chest during lifting.

-If you lift with the brakes off, the Hoist may creep forward until the spreader bar is directly above the patient.
-If the brakes are on when lifting, the patient can be dragged towards the Hoist.
-They may then possibly swing excessively from it.
-When lowering with the brakes off, after the webbing has been taken off the hooks, the Hoist can be quickly moved out of the way.
+If lifting with the brakes off, the hoist may move until positioned above the patient.
+If the brakes are on during lifting, the patient may be pulled towards the hoist and swing more.
+When lowering with the brakes off, once the straps are removed, the hoist can be moved away more easily.

 Safe Working Load: 500kg / 1,102lbs (In accordance with ISO 10535:2011)